Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Introduction

 Within the literature, the number of papers that consider stochastic versions of UC with N-1 contingency modeling is limited.
-For example, the chance-constrained OPF problem of \cite{Vrakopoulou2013} incorporates both wind and N-1 security constraints, but omits UC modeling, thus reducing the problem complexity. \cite{Nasri2014} develop a Benders decomposition algorithm to solve the UC with wind uncertainty and AC power-flow constraints, but omits the N-1 contingency modeling. \cite{Vrakopoulou2013} and \cite{Nasri2014} study the effectiveness of their proposed approaches on the IEEE 30-bus and IEEE 96-RTS one area system, respectively. \cite{Moreira2015} develop a Benders decomposition algorithm for the UC with N-1 contingency modeling, reserve modeling, uncertainty in demands and illustrate their algorithm on a 3-bus and the IEEE 24-bus systems. \cite{Pozo2013} develop a chance constrained model with $n-k$ security criterion; they handle the chance constraints by drawing $100$ samples from the probability distribution for wind and enforce the hard constraints on all the $100$ scenarios.
+For instance, the chance-constrained OPF problem of \cite{Vrakopoulou2013} incorporates both wind and N-1 security constraints, but omits UC modeling.
+The lack of discrete variables associated with UC models greatly reduces the problem complexity. \cite{Nasri2014} develops a Benders decomposition algorithm to solve the UC with wind uncertainty and AC power-flow constraints, but omits the N-1 contingency modeling. \cite{Vrakopoulou2013} and \cite{Nasri2014} study the effectiveness of their proposed approaches on the IEEE 30-bus and IEEE 96-RTS one area system, respectively. \cite{Moreira2015} develops a Benders decomposition algorithm for the UC with N-1 contingency modeling, reserve modeling, uncertainty in demands and illustrate their algorithm on a 3-bus and the IEEE 24-bus systems. \cite{Pozo2013} develops a chance-constrained model with $N$-$k$ security criterion; they handle the chance constraints by drawing $100$ samples from the probability distribution for wind and enforce the hard constraints on all the $100$ scenarios.
 Their algorithms are tested on a $3$-bus and a $10$-bus model.
-In terms of model comprehensiveness, the model most similar to ours is that of \cite{Bertsimas2013}.
-They developed a two-stage, adaptive robust UC model with security constraints and nodal net injection uncertainty.
+In terms of model comprehensiveness, the models most similar to ours is that of \cite{Bertsimas2013} and \cite{Sundar2016}.
+The authors in \cite{Bertsimas2013} developed a two-stage, adaptive robust UC model with security constraints and nodal net injection uncertainty.
 The model includes a deterministic uncertainty set, unlike the probability distribution of this paper, to model the wind.
 They proposed a Benders-based decomposition algorithm to handle line contingencies over a large-scale system, however they do not consider generator contingencies.
 It is the combination of both types of contingencies, especially the generator contingencies with reserve modeling, that makes our problem closer to the necessities of an Independent System Operator (ISO) and a lot more difficult to solve.